 The Arikok National Park is a great place to spend the entire day enjoying the dramatic landscapes.
 There is a small entrance fee that goes towards the preservation of the park and the animals who roam freely throughout the 7907 acres.

-Moving around through the park is quite easy by car and also a great place to go hiking or horseback riding, you won’t be alone as thereare also herds of goats and donkeys, families of rabbits, birds and all kids of reptiles enjoying the park.
+Moving around through the Arikok National Park is quite easy by car and also a great place to go hiking, mountain biking or horseback riding.
+You won’t be alone as thereare also herds of goats and donkeys, families of rabbits, birds and all kids of reptiles enjoying the park.
 Expect to see more than just breathtaking views and dramatic backdrops.

-Diamari Beach, Dos Playa and Boca Prins are popular beaches to enjoy, the water can be rough and currents strong, so swimming is not recommended.
+Arikok is more than just a park, it’s a beach!
+Daimari Beach, Dos Playa and Boca Prins are popular beaches to enjoy, the water can be rough and currents strong, so swimming is not recommended.
 But if you want to cool off, Aruba’s hidden treasure is the Natural Pool, perfect for taking a dip!